 How Do I Know if Punitive Damages are Appropriate in my Case?

 Punitive damages are not usually awarded unless substantial evidence of malice or gross negligence is provided.
 This type of damages are complex because they exist in a kind of “gray area,” in which the definition of when their administration is appropriate is up to interpretation.
 For insight into your injury case, contact McHargue & Jones, LLC.
+We represent anything from car accident claims to premises liability cases.

 We offer free consultations to discuss the details of your claim.
 Contact our attorneys through our information form or by calling (312) 487-2461.